decordoba/deep-learning-with-Keras-Radiomics/README.md

 What happened in the previous class is: the variables that we want to test are saved in `self.experiments` (in this case we will run all the combinations of filters1, filters2 and units1 possible, and each will be an experiment.
 In this case, we will perform 3x3x2 = 18 experiments).
 Then, we need to tell in our `run_experiment` function how to apply those parameters, by choosing how a configuration defines the neural network architecture.
 In the above case, the current combination of parameters is extracted to `f1`, `f2` and `u1` and used to determine the number of units and filters in different layers of our network.

+It is necessary that `run_experiments` returns a call to `flexible_neural_net`, which is the function that will save all the data in the folder structure.
+In future implementations, the structure will be simplified, but for now, it can be used as seen in the above example.

 [modular_neural_network.py](modular_neural_network.py) contains several experiments already configured to start playing around, but the configurations and possibilities are endless!

 [modular_neural_network.py](modular_neural_network.py) is also an executable file that will run all your experiments and save them in a tree of folders (see the easy_experiments_runner section for more information).
 Change the experiments and dataset used in the main function to choose the experiments you want to run.
 Then run the code (it can take many hours to execute) with: